Oslandia/lopocs/README.md

 ### [For Potree] Schemas in pgpointcloud

-Potree wait from the streaming server a specific point structure:
+Potree waits from the streaming server a specific point structure:

 ```
 X: int32 scaled and offsetted